philanc/slua/README.md

 ### Preloaded libraries

 - lfs (from LuaFileSystem)
-- lz (a small library with compression, encoding and encryption functions)
+- luazen (a small library with compression, encoding and encryption functions)
 - minisock (a minimal socket library for tcp connections)
-- luaproc (multi-threading library)
 - linenoise (slua is built on Linux with linenoise to replace readline.
 A limited Lua binding to linenoise is also provided to allow usage of linenoise in applications)

 Some documentation and references about these libraries is available in [doc/all_libraries.md](https://github.com/philanc/slua/tree/master/doc/all_libraries.md) and directory doc.

-Note: the luazen and tweetnacl libraries have been replaced by the new lx library.
-The last slua version with luazen and tweetnacl is v0.6.
+(Note: the old luazen and tweetnacl libraries have been replaced by the new luazen library.
+The last slua version with the old luazen and tweetnacl is v0.6)

 ### Static build